JayPay108/Path-finding-following/README.md

 If a path is found, a red line will be drawn using a Dynamic movement path follow algorithm If a path is not found, the starting and ending tiles will turn red

+After path has completed, press any key to restart the entire process